 We have mastered the spelling of this word so well, its spelling influences the pronunciation: DON'T pronounce the [t]!
 This is an exception to the rule that spelling helps pronunciation.

-People striving for sophistication often pronounce the T in this word, but true sophisticates know that the masses are correct in saying “offen.”
+People striving for sophistication often pronounce the T in this word, but true sophisticates know that the masses are correct in saying “offen.”But if that makes me bad, apparently I have company.

 According to Random House II (1987)